 Meet Bob, aka Sammie’s Dad, played by Russell Yuen.
 Sammie’s Dad may never have gotten over Sammie quitting Pharmacy school – “good job, good money” – but deep down, he’s just hoping Sammie will find a way to support herself soon.

 Meet our Director #1, played by Jonathan Cherry.
 Director #1 swears like a trucker, and he doesn’t quite understand what all this hoopla is about “diversity” and “representation”.
 Let’s just say that political correctness is not his forte.
-Sammie and the rest of the talent at On Call Casting have their work cut out for them if they’re going to
+Sammie and the rest of the talent at On Call Casting have their work cut out for them.

 Meet Director #2, played by Sharron Matthews.
 Like all good directors, Director #2 is always on the lookout for a diamond in the rough that will give that Oscar-worthy performance.
 She’s not convinced that kind of talent is coming out of On Call Casting (they are the Uber for Actors, after all) but she’s willing to give them a chance.